Three Hundred and Thirty Five Years' War: Dutch navy alliance

 The navy of the United Provinces of the Netherlands was at the time allied with the Parliamentarians.
 The Netherlands had been assisted by the English under a number of rulers in the Eighty Years' War (1568–1648), starting with Queen Elizabeth I. The Treaty of Münster (30 January 1648) had confirmed Dutch independence from Spain.
-The Netherlands sought to maintain their alliance with England and had chosen to ally with the Parliamentarians as the side likely to win the Civil War.
+The Netherlands sought to maintain their alliance with England and had chosen to ally with the Parliamentarians.
+The Dutch saw the Parliamentarians as the side likely to win the Civil War.
+In addition, the Regent class of the Dutch Republic, and thus the majority in the States of Holland, was politically sympathetic to the Parliamentarian side, and the de facto national church, the Calvinist Dutch Reformed Church, also approved of the Parliamentarians' religious positions and policies.